iknoul/Shamil_Rahman_vidyalai/README.md

 - [ ] Convert `UserList` React class component to functional component and convert `witUserData` HOC (Higher order Component) to a custom React hooks
 - [ ] Convert `useWindowWidth` hook to ContextAPI.
 Declare the ContextAPI globally and access the `isSmallerDevice` property.

+## Submission
+After you have completed your work, submit a single pull request to the main repo.
+Detail the changes you have made in this PR.

 ## Other Evaluation Criteria

 - Clarity and consistency of naming conventions.